Downlink/test/Readme.md

 ### Sending Data to Remote Device

 #### Device/Server Setup
-Instead of the usual data capturing from remote devices, we can send data to a remote device for resource updates, data movement, control signal, alerts or for whatever purposes it may serve your application.
+Instead of just capturing data from remote devices, we can send data to a remote device for resource updates, data movement, control signal, alerts or for whatever purpose you will need it in your application.

 ```js
 const m2m = require('m2m');